+WARNING

-A WARNING Generator exhaust contains poisonous CO (carbon monoxide) that can cause serious injury or death.
-You cannot see, taste or smell CO.
-Operate only outdoors with exhaust directed away from people and building air intakes.
-Never operate generator inside any enclosed or semi-enclosed area.
+Generator exhaust contains poisonous CO (carbon monoxide) that can cause You cannot see, taste or smell CO.
+Operate only outdoors with exhaust directed away from people and

+- building air intakes. - Never operate generator inside any enclosed or semi-enclosed area.
 A hazardous CO level can occur even with open doors and ventilation fans.